 The Yellow Bridge holds significance to Bali.
 In October 2016, the bridge collapsed.
 This incident killed 8 people and injured more.
 You can’t miss it when crossing from one island to another.
 The bay it covers has a lot of boats coming in and out, and the water is crystal clear.
 It is also considered an Instagrammable spot in the Nusa Islands!

 Bali has a thing for adding cute Instagrammable swings around.
-After crossing the Yellow bridge, about 5-10 minutes down you will find cute swings in the bay.
-Perfect to cool down and take some fun photos.
+After crossing the Yellow bridge, about 5-10 minutes down, you will find cute swings in the bay.
+Perfect for cooling down and taking some fun photos.

 Tip: Make sure to do this during high tide.
 If not, all the water will be gone!